monshri/Triple-Defense/README.md

 d.
 Clip the noise-modified image to keep its pixel values within the proper image data range.

 #### B. Model noise:
-Use VGG16 model in Tensorflow 1 for the experiments:
+Use ShuffleNet model in Pytorch for the experiments:
 1. Train a model with the training data from A.3.
 2. Save the model weight files to disk
 3. Repeat A.3 and B.1 and B.2 to train M number of different models.
 In order for them to be different, select each time a different seed number in A.3.